chicagopcdc/c3dc_etl/README.md

   complete subject record.
 * Molecular Characterization Initiative (MCI) source data is provided as a collection of individual JSON files, where each file represents a complete subject record.
-* Childhood Cancer Data Initiative (CCDI) source data is provided in an Excel (XLSX) file containing individual sheets dedicated to each model node object, with each row representing a record of that type.
+* Childhood Cancer Data Initiative (CCDI) source data is provided in an Excel (XLSX) file based on a common template, with individual sheets dedicated to each model node object and one row representating a record of that type.

-The specific steps may differ for each study 'family' but in general, each individual study will have a dedicated transformation mapping collection stored in a JSON file and each study family will have a dedicated script that implements the associated ETL and transformation mapping logic.
+The specific steps may differ for each study group but in general, each individual study will have a dedicated transformation mapping collection stored in a JSON file and each study family will have a dedicated script that implements the associated ETL and transformation mapping logic.
 The field/property mappings for each study are maintained in a tabular (XLSX) document that is converted to the study-specific JSON format that is consumed